 Rogers Crossing looking west

-This picture shows the old General Thermostat Corp Building which was managed by a Mr Reingruber (I think).
-He lived on the upper floor.
-It built Honeywell thermostats and probably employed about 30 people.
+This picture shows the old General Thermostat Corp Building which was owned by a Mr. Frank Reingruber It was the former GK Howard store.
+He lived in Jackson and at an apartment on the upper floor.
+It built various types of thermostats of his own design and patented.
+He probably employed about 30 people.
+Mack Beal of Jackson was the Corp.
+President from 1956 to 1958.

 The backside of this July 1957 card is addressed to Mr Russ Hosmer in Wilmerding Penn. and the writer is one Alan T. There is mention of the Edaville Railroad and it sounds like Alan T was a scout looking for old railroad equipment to buy.
 Not that it has any bearing, but Wilmerding is home to the George Westinghouse Mansion.
 Click picture for a size you can read.Hosmer, Wilmerding PA